neopragma/sociabletests/java-exploration.md

 JS May 1: "A full implementation would have a nullable StdOut and System exit, which would allow you to test Driver, but we'll let that slide."

+Maybe we can add this later.
+For now, I think we have a good example of how to code an Embedded Stub in Java, and we can get more value by moving on to the next languge.